Guest Services A – Z Guide

 Please take advantage of them to keep your hands clean, especially if you are about to enjoy some delicious Fair food!
 BE SMART, STAY HEALTHY, WASH YOUR HANDS!
 Wash your hands after petting any animal – it’s the best way to enjoy the Great Indiana State Fair.

 HOURS OF OPERATION

-STATE FAIR INFORMATION BOOTHS presented by PRAIRIE FARMS
+STATE FAIR INFORMATION BOOTHS pres. by PRAIRIE FARMS

-The State Fair Information Booths presented by Prairie Farms can be found at Gate 6, just north of the Covered Bridge, in the northeast corner of Pioneer Village, and on State Fair Blvd just inside Gate 1.
-Hours are 9am-9pm.
+The State Fair Information Booths can be found at Gate 6, Gate 12, in the northeast corner of Pioneer Village, and on State Fair Blvd just inside Gate 1.
+Hours are 9AM – 9PM.
 Visitors can receive information about events, concessions and other Fair activities.
 Senior Shuttle wristbands can also be purchased here.

 INFORMATION PHONE NUMBER

 Breastfeeding mothers and families are welcome to visit one of the two new Lactation Stations located in the Renewal by Andersen Family Fun Park and in the Red Cross at Hook’s Historic Drug Store – to nurse their babies, use the changing station, or gather information about women’s and infant health issues.